Raiders sign tight end Jared Cook

 Cook is the third offensive player the Raiders have added this offseason following receiver Cordarrelle Patterson and offensive lineman Marshall Newhouse.
 Oakland could have another hole at running back after starter Latavius Murray left to sign with Minnesota.

+Cook said he thought former Vikings star Adrian Peterson would be a perfect replacement because of his aggressive running style.

+''I feel like he fits the description of a Raider, and I think he'd fit in perfect here,'' Cook said. ''To see him in a Raiders jersey, I think would be pretty awesome.''

-The Raiders went into free agency with more glaring needs on defense but those have not been filled as of yet.
-Oakland is also meeting this week with free agent linebacker Zach Brown, a person familiar with those plans said on condition of anonymity because the visit was not announced.
+The Raiders went into free agency with more glaring needs on defense, but those have not been filled as of yet.
+Oakland also met this week with free agent linebacker Zach Brown, but he announced on Twitter that he left town without signing a contract.

 ---